GerHobbelt/cef-wiki/ChromiumUpdate.md

 The Chromium developers work very hard to introduce new features and capabilities as quickly as possible.
 Consequently, projects like CEF that depend on Chromium must also be updated regularly.
 The update process can be complicated and must be done carefully to avoid introducing new bugs and breakage.
 Below are the steps to follow when updating CEF to work with a new Chromium revision.

 1\.
-Identify the commit hash for the last known compiling revision of Chromium (origin/lkcr):
+Identify the Chromium commit hash for the update.
+It's best to choose a commit that is likely to build successfully on most platforms.
+Good choices include the canary channel "branch_commit" value listed at https://omahaproxy.appspot.com/ or the value from the most recent branch announcement email sent to the chromium-dev mailing list.
+For example, [this email](https://groups.google.com/a/chromium.org/d/msg/chromium-dev/liRNCHAzY2Q/aIQA2dZHBwAJ) was sent for the M64 branch and contains the text "Branched Chromium @ revision: 520840".
+To identify the associated Chromium commit hash:

 ```
 cd /path/to/chromium/src